 If you’re planning to purchase a home, it’s recommended that you get a pre-approval before you actually start looking.
 Essentially, a pre-approval is a backing from a lender that proves you are qualified to borrow X amount of money at a specified interest rate.

 A pre-approval is important because it lets both you and the seller know exactly how much you can afford to pay for a house.
 This will help save you time as you time when you are ready to start looking for a house.
 It also lets the seller know that any offers you make can be taken seriously and are far more likely to close.

 However, it is important to remember that a pre-approval is not a 100% guarantee that your loan will be approved; it’s just a good indicator that you will probably be approved.
 Pre-approvals are typically valid for 60-90 days depending on the lender.

 Before you apply for a pre-approval, you should check your credit situation and handle any issues that may be negatively affecting your credit score.
-Your credit score is one of the most important factors in determining whether you will get approved for a mortgage.
+Your credit score is one of the most important factors in determining whether your mortgage will get approved or denied.
 The better your credit score, the better the terms of your mortgage will be.

 Once, you’re credit is in order, you’ll need to contact a lender about getting pre-approved.
 They will let you know what information you will be required to provide.
 This typically includes: